InfusionWeb/full-stack-interview-take-home/README.md

 ## Deliverables
 - A public or private git repo with a final working project.
 (Github, Gitlab, Bitbucket all work)
 	- Something we can clone, set up and test
 	- If it's a private repo please work with the recruiter to invite one of our devs
-- A working, mobile friendly, accessible landing page that accepts new submissions.
+- A working, mobile friendly and accessible landing page that accepts new submissions.
 - A efficient API that allows external systems to access resources secured by a bearer token.

 ## Time Expectations
 This challenge is designed to be completed in 3-5 hours of focused work.
-Please don't overthink or overbuild — we're evaluating practical implementation, not a production-ready app.
+Please don't overthink or overbuild, we're evaluating practical implementation, not a production-ready app.
 We're also not expecting any tests.

 ## Thank You
 We appreciate your time and effort.
-If anything is unclear, feel free to document assumptions — that’s just as valuable as asking.
+If anything is unclear, feel free to document assumptions, that’s just as valuable as asking.

 Good luck!